andy-guttridge/song-mates/README.md

 Thanks to modern technology, musicians can make great quality recordings at home.
 There's never been a better time for musicians to be able to express themselves via the medium of digital recording.
 Great music is often the result of collaboration, and while audio technology enables musicians to work with each other remotely, how do you find people to collaborate with?

 The purpose of Song Mates is to provide a platform for musicians who want to write, perform and record material to find like minded people to collaborate with, whether that be for a song or an album.

-SongMates was conceived as a 'mobile first' web app.
+It was designed as a 'mobile first' web app from the ground up.

-SongMates enables un-quthenticated users to:
+SongMates enables un-authenticated users to:

 - Browse and search profiles of other users.
-- Register with SongMates
+- Register with SongMates.

 Authenticated users are able to:

 - Create a user profile with an image, and 'About me' section, select up to five genres of music they are interested in from a preset list, and specify up to five instruments and skills to display on their profile.
 - Send a 'collaboration request' to other users.
 This is similar to a connection request on LinkedIn or friend request on Facebook.
+- View the profile of users who have sent them collaboration requests, and decide whether to accept or reject the request.
 - Send user to user messages directly to other users who are collaborators.
-Note the term 'messages' refers to user to user messages throughout this documentation (as opposed to Django user messages).
+Note the term 'messages' refers to user to user messages throughout this documentation, unless otherwise stated (as opposed to Django user messages).
+- View incoming and outgoing messages in an inbox/outbox format.
 - Mark messages as deleted.
-- Uncollaborate with collaborators (this means these two users will no longer be able to message each other).
+- 'Uncollaborate' with collaborators (this means these two users will no longer be able to message each other).

-Users can register with Song Mates, and create a profile with an image, a biography or summary of what they're looking for, and can specify the instruments they play and relevant skills.
-They can search for potential collaborators using these criteria, and make collaboration requests (like a connection request on LinkedIn or friend request on Facebook).
-Users can send direct messages to their  connections.

 ### CRUD functionality